CastielWong/Laboratory/Kafka/README.md

     - [Consumer](#consumer)
 - [Reference](#reference)

-This repo is for Kafka learning.
+This repo is for Apache Kafka learning.

+Kafka combines three key capabilities for event streaming end-to-end with a single battle-tested solution:
+- To publish (write) and subscribe to (read) streams of events, including continuous import/export of your data from other systems
+- To store streams of events durably and reliably for as long as wanted
+- To process streams of events as they occur or retrospectively

 First of all, run `brew install kafka` install Kafka and Zookeeper via Homebrew locally.